DoctorBlue/Zelda-Kata/readme.md

 ﻿# The Legend of Zelda Combat Kata
 Blah blah description here.

+A detailed description of the Zelda combat / counter engine is availble in [`engine-detail.md`](./engine-detail.md).
+It's not necessary to know every aspect of the engine to complete the Kata, but may provide insight or sate curiosity.
+A lot more detail is available about the engine (and all of Zelda in general) up on [RedCandle.us](http://redcandle.us/Legend_of_Zelda/Technical_Information#Forced_drops).

 # TODO

 1. Separate existing implementations into subfolders (copy any changed files to it as their own solutions)